dvndra/neural_style/README.md

 [![Supported Python version](http://dswami.freevar.com/git_icons/pyversions.svg)](https://www.python.org/downloads/)

-An implementation of [neural style][paper] in TensorFlow.<br> Special thanks to MatConvNet team for using their pretrained VGG 19 model in neural style implementation.<br>
+An implementation of [neural style][paper] in TensorFlow.<br> Special thanks to MatConvNet team for using their pretrained VGG 19 model in this implementation.<br>

 ## Running